67.1 F

 “President Trump is holding a rally in Virginia because Virginia is in play,” said Jeff Ryer, a spokesman for the Trump campaign in Virginia.

-A women’s swim team who ousted a transgender athlete appeared on stage in Salem to endorse Trump.
+A women’s swim team who ousted a athlete appeared on stage in Salem to endorse Trump.
 The Roanoke College women’s swim team recently filed a complaint to block a trans athlete from joining the team.

 Trump hugged Lilly Mullens, a swimmer with the Roanoke College team.
 Credit: Steve Helber